openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 2. Add to results

 The structure of the array.
-No key needed, the field would be unieqe identifier
+No key needed, the field would be unique identifier
 ```
 'namespace'=>[
     'field' => 'namespace',